 The Tyvek rips really easy with the staples so use lots.
 I also found that if you put a piece of cardboard over the Tyvek and staple through that... it helps a lot with ripping.

 Start filling with water and attach the milk crates to the corners of the 2x4 square.
 If the milk crates slip out from under the 2x4 edge... a lot of water will flood your yard.

-Make sure you have as much Tyvek on the ground and the edges are pretty straight up and down.
+Make sure you have the Tyvek on the ground and the edges are pretty straight up and down.
 You don't want to hammock the Tyvek, use the ground to hold the weight... the Tyvek will just hold the water in.

-If it's to cold for you... put something dark in it when you arn't playing...
-I used a dark blue yoga mat... this will heat it up faster than just the sun.
+If the water is to cold... put something dark in it when you aren't playing...
+I used a dark blue yoga mat... this will heat up the water faster than just the sun.